ska-sa/katgpucbf/doc/xbgpu.design.x.rst

 :c:func:`doCorrelateTriangle`, which is optimised for blocks that lie on the main diagonal.

-.. tikz:: Block, warp and fragment layout when :c:macro:`NR_STATIONS_PER_BLOCK` is 64 and :c:macro:`NR_BITS` is 8 or 16.
+.. tikz:: Block, warp and fragment layout when :c:macro:`NR_RECEIVERS_PER_BLOCK` is 64 and :c:macro:`NR_BITS` is 8 or 16.
    :libs: decorations.pathreplacing